spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/gm-wm-metric-computation/extract-mtr-in-specific-tracts.rst

    When restricting the metric computation to specific vertebral levels or slices, as is done in the examples above, be careful to always check the associated volume fraction.
 If too low, your quantifications will be unreliable.
 If you publish, we recommend including the volume fraction associated with all estimated metrics.

    (TODO: What is meant by "volume fraction" here?
-How would this be something the user calculates/checks?)
+How would the user calculate/check the volume fractions?
+Should we say "volume size" instead of "fraction"?)